Balliol is delighted to have a Library that is open 24 hours a day. To make it work satisfactorily all users must read and abide by these rules:

 1. Use of the Library is restricted to current members of the College.
 Readers need their University card to gain access and must swipe in and out on each visit to the Library even if the door is open.
 University cards must not be loaned to others, nor may non-members of Balliol be admitted.
 External readers may be admitted to consult unique items in our collections by prior appointment with the Librarian.

 2. Readers are reminded to observe the Health and Safety recommendations on the use of ladders and kick-steps, and other Health and Safety notices displayed in the Library.

 3. Readers may not borrow Balliol books for the use of non-Balliol members; nor may Balliol members borrow books from other college libraries.

 4. Food (including chewing gum) and drink are not allowed anywhere in the Library, except for bottles of water and drinks contained in official Bodleian KeepCups.
 Bottles of ink are also prohibited.

-12. Readers must leave desks clear overnight to facilitate cleaning and wipe their desk with the sanitising wipes provided before and after use.
+10. Readers must leave desks clear overnight to facilitate cleaning.
 Books, notebooks, and papers that students wish to leave out during the day must be left in a tidy pile and have a currently dated slip with them; any items without a slip may be cleared.
 Items such as bags, jackets, bottles, and others left overnight may be cleared and placed in lost property.
 Items left on ‘hot desks’ during peak times will be cleared according to posted notices.

 Fines and/or suspension of Library privileges may be imposed if these rules are not followed.
 If problems arise, opening times may be further restricted.